-How does magnetic effect works?
-Let’s start with an experiment, you can do this at home with things you can find around you.
+Do you know how the magnetic effect works?.
+To know the effect of magnet on current carrying wire, let’s start with an experiment.
+You can do this at home with things you can find around you.
 You will need:

 Inference: we can see that the wire bends when there is current flowing through it, and when the polarities are inverted the wire bends in the opposite direction.